 A joint mediation session is then scheduled between the parties.
 The Mediator will introduce and explain the process and state the expected ground rules to help the process move along smoothly.

 Parties should not interrupt each other; the mediator will give each party the opportunity to fully share their side of the story.

 The situation of the older person will be carefully considered as there may be frailty and capacity considerations.
 Better Place family consultants have a background in aged care.
 It may be that a party requires a support person to assist them.
 This will be discussed.

-The mediator will ask the parties questions to establish the problem and the issues that underly it.
+The mediator will ask the parties questions to establish the problem and the underlying issues.
 The mediator may restate issues to the parties and will summarize often.
-The use of a whiteboard or equivalent allows parties to refer to the topics or issues during the mediation.
-The listed issues form the basis for more effective negotiation and co-operative problem-solving.
+The issues form the basis for more effective negotiation and co-operative problem-solving.
 The topics are expressed in neutral and, whenever possible, mutual terms.

 Parties are provided with the opportunity to express opinions and give information privately to the mediator if they feel more comfortable doing so than in joint sessions.
 The private meeting can also assist parties to prepare to negotiate, generate options and ensure that proposals are realistic.